 8:30am: In the morning I prepare for the day ahead.
 I want to make sure I have everything I need for my client visits.
 As I regularly travel across Perth meeting clients, I spend this time reading over any new clients’ referrals, preparing paperwork and gathering resources I need for assessment and treatment.

 9:30am: I’m off to meet my first client for the day.
 He’s a 53-year-old man who has had a stroke, which caused right Homonymous Hemianopia.
-He cannot see from his right side, and lives with cognitive impairment.
+He is totally blind from his right side, and lives with cognitive impairment.
 Today is his first appointment.

 To begin I guide him and his wife through all areas of his life that may have been impacted by his stroke, to get an understanding of how he’s going at the moment.
 I want to make sure I understand the impact that his visual and cognitive impairments have had on his independence.